 6 tablespoons of rum

-12 drops of bitter almond flavouring or 40 g bitter almond finely ground
+12 drops of bitter almond flavoring or 40 g bitter almond, finely ground

 1 kg wheat flour